 Besides thinking about the formality of your clothing, you should think about your comfort.
 Jury duty involves sitting for long periods, so wear clothing that is comfortable and moveable, not items that fit too tightly or have scratchy fabrics.
 Temperatures in courtrooms also tend to be chilly, so wear layers and closed-toed shoes with comfortable, breathable socks.

 Jeans are generally OK, but some judges or jurisdictions may have more formal rules.
-Avoid torn jeans.
+Avoid torn or ripped jeans.

 No strict dress code.
-You need to be comfortable and respectful of court.
+You need to be comfortable and respectful of the court.

-Most courts prefer you dress more formal but if they are presentable you shouldn’t have a problem
+Most courts prefer you dress more formally, but if they are presentable, you shouldn’t have a problem.

-They are not automatically exempted and many celebrities have served.
-Courts often may have logistical problems with a celebrity or feel their presence is too distracting or present unfair scrutiny on the case.
+They are not automatically exempted, and many celebrities have served.
+Courts often may have logistical problems with a celebrity or feel their presence is too distracting or presents unfair scrutiny on the case.

-Jury service is a civic requirment and you cannot simply refuse to go.
+Jury service is a civic requirement, and you cannot simply refuse to go.